syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfNumericTextBox/Localization.md

 ---
 layout: post
-title: Localization in Syncfusion NumericTextBox control for Xamarin.iOS
+title: Localization in Syncfusion SfNumericTextBox control for Xamarin.iOS
-description: Learn how to localize the Syncfusion NumericTextBox control to any specific culture in Xamarin.iOS platform.
+description: Learn how to localize the Syncfusion SfNumericTextBox control to any specific culture in Xamarin.iOS platform.
 platform: Xamarin.iOS
-control: NumericTextBox
+control: SfNumericTextBox
 documentation: ug
 ---
-# Localization in NumericTextBox
+# Localization in SfNumericTextBox

 The SfNumericTextBox value can be localized to any specific culture.
 It can be specified by setting the `CultureInfo` property with `NSLocale` object instance.